PoisotLab/ms_svd_imputation/manuscript.md

 This suggests that rank 2 contains the most information about the processes generating the data, and can therefore be used to infer other associations.

-Based on this information, we have extracted the 10 highest scoring interactions across the entire matrix at rank 2 (Table 2).
+Based on this information, we have also extracted the 10 highest scoring interactions across the entire matrix at rank 2 (Table 2).
 The results demonstrates that within the entire dataset, including all mammalian hosts and viruses' genus, 5 out of the 10 highest scoring interactions are involving bat hosts (presented in